ImaanBontle/SDV-immersive-weathers/README.md

 <!--Climate Control-->
 ### Climate Control ([GitHub page][climate-control-github]) <a id="about-climate-control"></a>

+which allows you to define custom weather probabilities for every day of the year.
+Yep, gone are the days where each day of the season followed exactly the same rules!
+Instead, now you might find an increasing chance for snow as Winter comes, or increasingly frequent thunderstorms with Summer on the horizon.

+You have complete control over each feature's customisation, with the ability to tweak the numbers/models to your personal liking (or opt for one of the pre-defined templates), crafting your own unique weather experience.

 Allows you to set custom weather probabilities for each day of the year.